Leafwing-Studios/fop-rules/docs/character-options/powers/touched-powers.md

 **Targets:** Single-target

-**Attack:** Presence
+**Targeted defense:** Presence

 **Duration:** Instant

 Your companion reaches out with shadowy tendrils, driving your foe insane as you flay their mind.
-Make a Presence attack against a creature of your choice within range.
+Make a special attack against Presence against a creature of your choice within range.
 If you hit, apply one stack of crazed and one stack of defenseless.

 ## Thorin’s Hunger